 No online business survives for free.
 It costs money for the website to be relevant and reliable to the public.
 That is to say, you must give them some kind of financial return.

-What is being said here is that you should always try to find out how the source in question is making money so you can judge the quality of the information provided.
-For instance, a website which makes money selling iPhones will hardly speak ill of Apple and might not even tell you all the advantages of an Android device.
+What is being said here is that you should always try to determine how the source in question generates revenue so that you can assess the quality of the information provided.
+For instance, a website that makes money selling iPhones will hardly speak ill of Apple and might not even mention all the advantages of an Android device.

 Go To Primary Sources

-You need to go for the primary sources to ensure you get the facts.
-Because we don’t have much time to check anything, we tend to rely on curated content and believe in what they tell us to do.
+You need to consult primary sources to ensure you obtain accurate facts.
+Since we don’t have much time to verify anything, we tend to rely on curated content and believe what we’re told to do.

-But if you are dealing with something sensitive that gets you in trouble, you should prioritise primary sources.
-So if you want to know more about one product, check their website and read reviews from interested people, for instance.
+However, if you are dealing with something sensitive that could get you in trouble, you should prioritise primary sources.
+If you want to learn more about a product, check its website and read reviews from interested individuals, for instance.
 This way, you won’t get just a fraction of information or a specific point of view from someone who only gave you an overview of several products.

 Cross-Reference Multiple Sources

 Reliable information can often be confirmed by comparing it across different sources.
 If various reputable sites or publications offer similar data, it’s a sign of credibility.
-Cross-referencing assures that information is not just an opinion but widely accepted or validated.
+Cross-referencing ensures that information is not just an opinion, but is widely accepted or validated.

 Checking Source Publication Date

-Outdated information may no longer be accurate, especially in rapidly evolving fields like technology, science, and medicine.
+Outdated information may no longer be accurate, particularly in rapidly evolving fields such as technology, science, and medicine.
 Ensure the information’s date aligns with the topic’s current relevance to avoid relying on obsolete data.

 Recognising Bias and Point of View